the-engine-room/Zimbabwe-Replication/README.md

 # Transparent Oil Zimbabwe

-The Transparent Oil Namibia platform maps the details, trends and connections in the allocation of Petroleum Exploration Licences in Namibia.
+The Transparent Oil Zimbabwe platform maps the details, trends and connections in the allocation of Petroleum Exploration Licences in Namibia.

 ## Installing / Getting started